Saurabh-kayande/CloudOpsMonitor/README.md

-# CloudOpsMonitor

-**Cloud-native three-tier infrastructure monitoring and alert system** built with Flask, Python, and AWS.

-Features:
-- Real-time monitoring of server metrics
-- Automated alerts via AWS SNS
-- Interactive frontend dashboard
-- PostgreSQL/RDS database integration
+CloudOpsMonitor is a cloud-based monitoring system that helps businesses keep an eye on their servers, track performance, and get instant alerts if something goes wrong.
+Built with Python, Flask, and AWS, it’s designed to show how a real-world, enterprise-level monitoring platform works — practical, easy to use, and cloud-ready.